sesps/SPS_SABRE_EventBuilder/README.md

 Additionally, check the [FAQ](https://github.com/sesps/SPS_SABRE_EventBuilder/wiki/FAQ) if you're having trouble with something.

 ## System Requirements
+- Requires C++17
-- Requires ROOT version which supports CMake dictionary generation
+- Requires ROOT version which supports CMake dictionary generation and is C++17 compatible
 - Requires CMake >= 3.16
 - This version is for data from CAEN CoMPASS >= 2.0.
 Data from older CoMPASS versions are not compatible.